Southeast Alaska Birding Trail Skagway

 Lush trees and gardens provide excellent habitat for birds!

 Downtown Skagway provides a wide variety of birding.
 It is easily accessible by walking on level ground with mostly paved surfaces.
 Plus, there are many amenities close by.
-Skagway takes pride in being a “garden city”.
+Skagway takes pride in being a “garden city.”
 Lush trees and well-kept gardens provide habitat for birds, and birdfeeders in yards are great for seeing hummingbirds.
-The historic district includes the Klondike Gold Rush NHP visitor center and museum, the municipal Skagway Museum, restored gold rush era buildings.
+The historic district includes the Klondike Gold Rush National Historical Park, the municipal Skagway Museum, and restored Gold Rush-era buildings.
 There are many opportunities to learn about the history of the town.

 Pullen Pond is located near the intersection of Second Avenue and Spring Street where the railroad tracks cross the road.
-Pullen Pond is popular picnic area with interpretive signs.
-A trail encircles the pond, and connects to creek-side trails going upstream and downstream.
+Pullen Pond is a popular picnic area with interpretive signs.
+A trail encircles the pond and connects to creek-side trails going upstream and downstream.
 Trails are easy walking on mostly level ground, including sidewalks and gravel pathways.
-In the spring, summer, and fall look for: American Dipper, Great Blue Heron, Dark-eyed Junco, ducks, warblers, and swallows.
-In the winter, look for: American Dipper, ducks, and gulls.
+In the spring, summer, and fall look for American Dipper, Great Blue Heron, Dark-eyed Junco, ducks, warblers, and swallows.
+In the winter, look for American Dipper, ducks, and gulls.

 Directions: